 Address: 631 Cliff Dr, Laguna Beach, CA 92651

-This ninety-minute tour unveils an area of Laguna Beach that you’ve likely never seen before.
+This ninety-minute tour unveils an area of Laguna Beach you’ve likely never seen before.
 You’ll witness incredible views of the coast, places cars and passersby usually miss, while on the lookout for California sea lions.
 You’ll likely catch glimpses of pacific harbor seals, northern elephant seals, northern fur seals, dolphins, kelp forests, and more.

 Don’t worry; even if you aren’t familiar with the tandem kayaks used, you’ll be given a quick lesson, complete with paddling techniques and safety instructions.
 After this, you’ll paddle out into the water past the surf zone and then paddle north to Seal Rock on the north side of Laguna Beach.